el7/threatmodels/threatmodels/pages/cryptocat.md

 # Intro
 Cryptocat is a browser-based instant messaging program that offers client side encryption.
-The client is loaded locally as a browser plugin for Google Chrome or Mozilla Firefox, and communicates to an XMPP-BOSH sever over HTTPS.
+The client is loaded locally as a browser extension for Google Chrome or Mozilla Firefox, and communicates to an XMPP-BOSH sever over HTTPS.
 Cryptocat runs on the OTR (Off the Record) protocol for two-party encryption conversations and the mpOTR for multi-party encrypted conversations.

 # Trusted Parties
-Since this is a browser plugin the code runs locally on each computer.
-The trusted parties would include each user that's using the plugin.
-You also need to assume that your browser isn't compromised or that you don't have any malicious plugins installed alongside of Cryptocat.
+Since this is a browser extension the code runs locally on each computer.
+The trusted parties would include each user that's using the extension.
+You also need to assume that your browser isn't compromised or that you don't have any malicious extensions installed alongside of Cryptocat.
 You must also trust the OTR and mpOTR protocols.

 # Untrusted Parties